nats-io/jetstream/README.md

 **NOTE**: The Technical Preview is over and JetStream is now Generally Available.
 The final documentation is available at the [NATS Documentation Site](https://docs.nats.io/jetstream/).

-This repository is now not maintained anymore and nightly builds for JetStream has ended.
+This repository is no longer maintained and nightly builds for JetStream have ended as JetStream is now integrated into [nats-server](https://nats-io/nats-server).

 # Contents